jipark92/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-In this Etch-a-Sketch project.
+In this browser version of Etch-a-Sketch project.
 I will be displaying my DOM manipulation skill by using javascript and css to style the project.